evolutics/kerek/README.md

 **`stop-first` case:**

 ```
-               1. stop old
+               1. Stop old
 ┄┄┄┄───────────┤

-                       2. start new
+                       2. Start new
                        ├────────────────────────────────────────────┄┄┄┄

-                               3. stop old
+                               3. Stop old
 ┄┄┄┄───────────────────────────┤

-                                       4. start new
+                                       4. Start new
                                        ├────────────────────────────┄┄┄┄

-                                               5. stop old
+                                               5. Stop old
 ┄┄┄┄───────────────────────────────────────────┤

-                                                       6. start new
+                                                       6. Start new
                                                        ├────────────┄┄┄┄
 ```

 **`start-first` case:**

 ```
-               1. start new
+               1. Start new
                ├────────────────────────────────────────────────────┄┄┄┄

-                       2. stop old
+                       2. Stop old
 ┄┄┄┄───────────────────┤

-                               3. start new
+                               3. Start new
                                ├────────────────────────────────────┄┄┄┄

-                                       4. stop old
+                                       4. Stop old
 ┄┄┄┄───────────────────────────────────┤

-                                               5. start new
+                                               5. Start new
                                                ├────────────────────┄┄┄┄

-                                                       6. stop old
+                                                       6. Stop old
 ┄┄┄┄───────────────────────────────────────────────────┤
 ```